A few more details to find your best deals

 When you decide you are ready to switch carriers, you need to go through the following steps:

-Alternatively, if you want to keep your old phone, the new carrier will have a process in place for getting it set up.
+4. If you want to keep your old phone, check with your new carrier about how to get it set up.
 This may include backups to ensure your data makes it through the switch.
-Of course, many of the best cell phone plans will allow you to keep your old number even as you switch to the new network.

-At this point, you will set up your new service.
-Your new carrier and your old carrier are the ones doing the work now, so you just provide your old account number and details and wait for them to complete the transfer process.
+At this point, you will be clear to set up service with your new service provider.
+Note that your new carrier and your old carrier are the ones doing the work now, so you just provide your old account number and details and wait for them to complete the transfer process.
 You’ll want to watch out for any early termination fees (ETFs), which many carriers offer to pay off on your behalf in addition to your outstanding balance on your old plan.

 Why Should You Switch Carriers?